|

 }

-Lastly, I don't like downcasting and I don't like the problems
+Lastly, I don't like downcasting and I don't like the problems that occur when you have different types in a collection.

-A different way ...
+A Different Way ...

-Before looking at a solution, I would like to show how I would
+Before looking at a solution, I would like to show how I would use iterators normally:

 import java.util.*;